sergejsvoronins/bookstoreServer/README.md

 Manage books, authors and categories: Create, read, update, and delete items Process orders: Create, track, and change statuses for orders Handle users: Register, login, and manage users profiles and levels as administrator

+## Starting server
+First of all you need to install MAMP or XAMPP.
+Now you need to clone this repo into MAMP/XAMPP folder called htdocs.
+In phpMyAdmin page which you access by starting server, import SQL database.
 ## API using instructions
 ### Books
 - GET